How to do a Sweat Rate Test for Triathletes

 Once you know your sweat rate, you can develop a rehydration plan that’s tailored to your body.

-Products like OTE hydro tabs which are packed with electrolytes to help you replenish the other stuff you lose in sweat.
-One eight-calorie tablet is needed per 500ml of water, along with important hydration salts, these also contain vitamins B6, B2 and B1.
+For example one eight-calorie tablet from OTE is needed per 500ml of water, along with important hydration salts, these also contain vitamins B6, B2 and B1.
 These tabs are available in four different flavours: orange, pink grapefruit, blackcurrant and lemon - pink grapefruit is my favourite and also contains caffeine.

 Both hydration powders and tabs are effectively the same thing in that they are effervescent substances (dissolve in water) that contain electrolytes and sometimes other substances such as vitamins, glucose and sweeteners, dependant on the specific product in use.
 They both aim to keep the user hydrated during and after exercise, by replenishing salts lost through sweat.
 How they differ, however, is in their form.